Commissions

 Yaiza García

-Our goal is to cover the need to provide a unique space in a very specialized sector.
-Specifically, it was created to (i) unite women in the sector and people who are linked to it to share ideas, experiences and know-how; (ii) promote training sessions or informative talks in a highly regulated sector in the field of pharmaceutical law and health law; (iii) create opportunities to network and connect women who may be facing similar challenges in the sector; (iv) disseminate events, news or legislative initiatives that may be relevant; and (v) give visibility to women leaders in the sector.
+Our purpose is to build a unique space in a very specialized sector.
+We seek to (i) create community, connecting women in the health & pharmaceutical field, as well as professionals linked to the sector, for the exchange of ideas, experiences and know-how; (ii) promote training activities and informative sessions in a highly regulated sector in both health and pharmaceutical law; (iii) facilitate networking opportunities and connections between women who face similar challenges in their professional careers; (iv) promote events, regulatory updates and legislative initiatives of interest; and (v) give visibility to women leaders in this field of specialization.

 Person in Charge